By Francis Abugbilla

 A (possible) bright future for Israel-Africa relations

-Overall, the outlook for Bennett’s foreign policy in Africa seems positive.
-Among the many African leaders who congratulated him on his victory was King Mohammed VI of Morocco.
+Overall, the outlook for the new Israeli government’s foreign policy in Africa seems positive.
+Among the many African leaders who congratulated Naftali Bennett on his victory was King Mohammed VI of Morocco.
 This is an interesting turn, since Morocco and Israel only reestablished relations in 2020.
 However, Morocco’s Prime Minister, Saad Dine El Otmani, continues to support Palestinian nationalist organization Hamas.
-Bennett will need to have an all-out Africa policy to continue to win more allies on the continent while maintaining strong relations with the existing ones.
+Israel’s new government will need to have an all-out Africa policy to continue to win more allies on the continent while maintaining strong relations with the existing ones.

 By strengthening economic and other forms of diplomacy in Africa, Israel can encourage the African majority’s support, both internationally and within African institutions.